myappleguy/chef-minecraft/README.md

 * `minecraft['group']`
   - The group the minecraft server runs under, default `mcserver`
+  - Not applicable to windows

 * `minecraft['install_dir']`
-  - The default location minecraft is installed to, default `/srv/minecraft`
+  - The default location minecraft is installed to, default `/srv/minecraft` (`%ProgramData%\minecraft` on windows)

 * `minecraft['install_type']`
   - Supports 'vanilla' and 'bukkit', default 'vanilla'
+  - Only 'vanilla' is currently supported on windows

 * `minecraft['url']`
   - The url to fetch minecarft releases from, default `https://s3.amazonaws.com/Minecraft.Download/versions`